 It’s not your imagination — allergies are getting worse.
 CBS News reported last year that because of climate change, trees are starting to produce pollen earlier than usual as well as in higher amounts than usual.
 Flowers and grass are also starting earlier, with ragweed pollen lasting longer into the fall.

-In the eastern part of the United States, pollen counts increased earlier with impacts felt for a longer period of time in 2017.
-In the mid-Atlantic and Ohio Valley, allergies also started earlier, with Colorado reporting a steady increase in tree pollen over recent years.
+In the eastern part of the United States, pollen counts increased earlier with impacts felt for a longer period in 2017.
+In the mid-Atlantic and Ohio Valley, allergies also started earlier, with Colorado reporting a steady increase in tree pollen in recent years.
 Because of early rains in 2017, California noted tree pollen counts three times higher than they were in 2016.

-The National Geographic reported in 2016 that as plants are exposed to warmer temperatures and higher levels of carbon dioxide, they grow more vigorously and produce more pollen than normal.
-And in a 2012 study, researchers predicted that pollen counts could double by the year 2040.
+National Geographic reported in 2016 that as plants are exposed to warmer temperatures and higher levels of carbon dioxide, they grow more vigorously and produce more pollen than normal.
+In a 2012 study, researchers predicted that pollen counts could double by the year 2040.

 3 Lifestyle Tips to Help You Manage Spring Allergies